 4. Find a comfortable way to nurse

-Being 100% responsible for your baby’s food intake gives you the right to tell your partner to handle other chores while you feed your baby.
-My husband made pretty impressive breakfasts, not to mention handling most of the chores and diaper duty.
+You’re 100% responsible for your baby’s food intake.
+In exchange, your partner can handle other chores while you feed your baby.
+My husband made breakfast and handled most of the chores and diaper duty.

 6. Find support in other women who breastfed

-I was thankfully surrounded by sisters and cousins who breastfed their own babies, so I felt completely comfortable calling them up for support, ideas, or just a good rant about how hard this was.
-Knowing that they breastfed despite similar difficulties gave me gusto to keep trying.
+My sisters and cousins breastfed, so I felt comfortable calling them for support or a good rant.
+Knowing they breastfed despite similar difficulties gave me the gusto to keep trying.